My Home Needs Major Repairs and I Need to Sell Fast

 Hopefully the data above helps paint a clearer picture of exactly what we mean when we say “major repairs.”
 Major repairs can cost homeowners upwards of $100,000 here in San Diego County.
 Facing issues yourself means figuring out how you would benefit in fixing structural defects, or simply selling your home just as it stands.
 If the repairs cost $20,000 and it results in a sale price of $30,000 higher, go for it.
 If the post-repair price is only $15,000 more, then definitely don’t do it.
+Do your research to determine which upgrades and repairs will actually increase your home’s value.
 The outcome is circumstantial, but one thing you need to remember is that there is no concrete guarantee that your home will sell at all when you list it traditionally.

 Do buyers want fixers or fixed up houses?